-Qi (chi) Setting is a profound method to correct injuries and damage in the body's structure, soft tissue and nervous system to improve qi flow and mental wellbeing.
+Qi (chi)/Bone Setting is a profound method to correct injuries and damage in the body's structure, soft tissue and nervous system to improve qi flow and mental wellbeing.
 It can only be learned and performed by martial arts experts as it requires a high degree of command over the internal force, or jin, and a refined level of ting jin, the ability to feel deep inside the body of the patient.

 It is because of these high requirements that this method is almost lost, even in mainland China, wherein modern techniques have since replaced it.

 Sifu Adam Mizner is a representative of this method and runs clinics with his senior disciples in various locations around the world.

 What is it Good For?